 Stoxi is here to spread the word on how cardboard boxes benefit the environment.
 Click here if you'd like to know more about the environmental impact of cardboard boxes and how we can save the planet!

-Can I use cardboard box as planter?
+Can I use a cardboard box as a planter?

 Again, you can personalise your box by adding your own choice of ribbon, paint, or fabric to make your gift completely stand out from the crowd.
 Our boxes come in all different shapes and sizes, so don’t worry about your gift not fitting.